TomObungu/mathematics.md/A-Level/Further Mathematics/Core Pure/Linear Transformations/Invariant points and Invariant lines.md

 # Invariant lines
 For an invariant line under a linear transformation, every point must map **to another point on the same line**.
 For invariant lines, only the overall line equation is considered not the points themselves.

-You can see that after the linear transformation has been applied, the the points are mapped onto a another set of points that lie on the same straight line:
+You can see that after the linear transformation has been applied, the points are mapped onto a another set of points that lie on the same straight line:

 ![[Pasted image 20251027095648.png]]

-You can see that differen

 ## Worked Example 1
 ![[Pasted image 20251027100832.png]]